kalaspuff/tomodachi/README.md

 `tomodachi` processes message flows through topics and queues, with enveloping and receiving execution handling.

-`tomodachi` may not have all the features you desire out of the box and it may never do, but I believe it\'s great for bootstrapping microservices in async Python.
+`tomodachi` may not have all the features you desire out of the box and it may never do, but I believe it's great for bootstrapping microservices in async Python.

 While `tomodachi` provides HTTP handlers, the library may not be the best choice today if you are solely building services that exposes REST or GraphQL API.
 In such case, you may be better off to use,